kubevela/kubevela/README.md

 ## What problems does it solve?

-Traditional Platform-as-a-Service (PaaS) system enables easy application deployments and everything just works, but this happiness disappears when your application outgrows the capabilities of your platform.
+Platform-as-a-Service (PaaS) systems enable easy application deployments and everything just works, but this happiness disappears when your application outgrows the capabilities of your platform.
+This is inevitable regardless of that PaaS is built on Kubernetes or not - the root cause is its inflexible abstractions.

-KubeVela is a modern application engine whose capabilities are actually Infrastructure-as-Code (IaC) components coded by you or come from the ecosystem.
-Think of it as a *Heroku* which is fully programmable to serve your needs as you grow and expand.
+KubeVela solves this problem by "Platform-as-Code".
+Essentially, KubeVela is a Kubernetes add-on that enables you to define platform features (such as workloads, operational behaviors, and cloud services) as reusable [CUE](https://cuelang.org/) or [Helm](https://helm.sh) components, per needs of your application deployment.
+And when your needs grow, your platform capabilities expand naturally in a programmable approach.

-As a plus, KubeVela leverages [Kubernetes Control Loop](https://kubernetes.io/docs/concepts/architecture/controller/) to enforce all those abstractions so they will never leave *configuration drift* (i.e. the running instances are not in line with the expected configuration) in your clusters.
+Perfect in flexibility, X-as-Code tends to lead to configuration drift (i.e. the running instances are not in line with the expected configuration).
+That's why KubeVela is fully built with Kubernetes (instead of a client-side tool), i.e. all its abstractions and capabilities are modeled as code but enforced via battle tested [Kubernetes Control Loop](https://kubernetes.io/docs/concepts/architecture/controller/) which will never leave configuration drift in your clusters.

 ## Getting Started